bmvdgeijn/WASP/CHT/README.md

 of these parameters are global (i.e. fixed across test regions), while one is estimated for each region.

-The test is described in detail in the the supplementary material for [our paper](http://dx.doi.org/10.1126/science.1242429): McVicker G\*, van de Geijn B\*, Degner JF, Cain CE, Banovich NE, Raj A, Lewellen N, Myrthil M, Gilad Y, Pritchard JK.
+The test is described the supplementary material for [our paper](http://dx.doi.org/10.1126/science.1242429): McVicker G\*, van de Geijn B\*, Degner JF, Cain CE, Banovich NE, Raj A, Lewellen N, Myrthil M, Gilad Y, Pritchard JK.
 "Identification of genetic variants that affect histone modifications in human cells"